hjake123/reactive/LATEST_CHANGELOG.md

+- Fixed JEI recipes not reporting their id correctly when debug tooltips are enabled
-- Added accurate sculk vibrations for all sound-producing features
+- Added missing vibrations for some Crucible events
-- (KubeJS) Added a `reactive:power_bottle` item type for custom power bottles
-- (KubeJS) Added a method to set a name component for custom Powers without using a lang file
-- (KubeJS) The KubeJS Integration Version is now `2.2`
+- Patchouli dependency is now enforced
-- (Versioning) Moved to `MAJOR.MINOR.PATCH`; `MINOR` replaces the letter
+- Filled in missing information in the Mods menu and jar file manifest